 Ashland is a very small town located in the state of Alabama.
 With a population of 1,983 people and two constituent neighborhoods, Ashland is the 206th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Ashland is generally considered to be a blue-collar town.
-44.32% of the Ashland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ashland is a blue-collar town, with 44.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ashland is a town of production and manufacturing workers, sales and office workers, and professionals.
 There are especially a lot of people living in Ashland who work in office and administrative support (14.77%), sales jobs (5.23%), and teaching (5.13%).

 Of important note, Ashland is also a town of artists.
 Ashland has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ashland’s character.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Ashland has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Ashland has few renters and college students.
 But the biggest reason it is quieter in Ashland than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Ashland may be for you.